astorDev/nist/queries/include/article/index.md

 );
 ```

-As you might remember from the examples, we will need a slightly more complex `include` parameter to achieve that: with comma-separated nested pathes.
+As you might remember from the examples, we will need a slightly more complex `include` parameter to achieve that: with comma-separated nested paths.

 In the [previous article about queries in .NET](https://medium.com/@vosarat1995/net-minimal-api-broke-fromquery-1326e0aa50b4), we've talked about creating custom query parameters.
 In short, the class should have `public static bool TryParse(string source, out TQueryParameter queryParameter)` method.
 Let's use the technique for `include` parameter!

 In the article, I've also introduced a helper package, called `Nist.Queries`, that will be handy now as well.
-Let's install it fist:
+Let's install it first:

 ```sh
 dotnet add reference Nist.Queries;